 Equations of motion; ocean wave spectrums, response amplitude operators; seakeeping; maneuvering; stability; dynamic positioning.
 [Syllabus]

-The second part of this course consists of a capstone design project intended to give students experience in the preliminary design of a special purpose ship.
+A capstone design project designed to give students experience in the preliminary design of a special purpose ship.
 Students work individually and in teams, using advanced design software and databases, to design a vessel according to specified criteria.
-Example reports from previous years can be found here.

 NAME 592 (2) Shipbuilding Internship or Project